HDTheKiller/twitch-giveaways/README.md

 Array of random users that `fix()` & `fix.line()` accept as arguments, or pool from when arguments are omitted.

-You can repopulate this array with `fix.repop()`.

 On load, this array is populated with 100 random users.
+You can repopulate it with `fix.repop()`.

 #### fix.repop([count])